fernandomx/GitHubKotlin/README.md

 4.- Credenciais do cliente.

-Em nosso exemplo, usamos a concessão de credencial de senha do proprietário do recurso.
+Nosso exemplo, usamos a concessão de credencial de senha do proprietário do recurso.

 / ************************************************** *******************************